-With just a few points separating it from the top of the heap, The North Face Litus 22 gives the Editors' Choice in this category a run for the money.
-It is only in comfort and in ease of use that the Osprey Talon 22 exceeds the Litus.
-And, at that, it is only one point in each of these categories.
-Basically, the Litus is an excellent option.
+The North Face Litus 22 gives the Editors' Choice in this category a run for the money.
+The Litus 22 is a solid pack for carrying your day tripping wilderness supplies.
+There is room for everything you might need in that context, and the support and features nicely complement the durability and versatility.
+Overall, the Litus is an excellent option.
 You won't regret choosing it, but the Osprey is just a little more sophisticated.

 Manufacturer: The North Face